for AC's post-war 2 Litre Saloon

 Quarter Light Seals

-The above seal is fitted to the front edge of the quarter light window, on cars up to 1953.
-Quarter light design was revised during that year, and I believe the newer version was fitted to all 4 door Saloons (except perhaps the prototype?).
-The seal illustrated differs slightly from a remake produced in the 1980s.
+The above seal is fitted to the front edge of the quarter light window, and extends from the front edge of the top window bracket to the front edge of the bottom bracket The seal illustrated differs slightly from a remake produced in the 1980s.

 This seal fits at the bottom of the quarter light window, on the inside.